theGerk/Data-Viz-git-instructions/README.md

 ## Structure

 The main branch is where completed tasks live.
 Each task in progress will have its own branch (potentially more, if you find it helpful).
-No branch should have mutliple people working on it at a time.
+No branch should have multiple people working on it at a time.
 If two people are working on the same thing then either only one is making code changes or there is a branch for each person working on the task.
 An example repo might look something like the following.

 branch | description
 --|--